PeterGottesman/Pathological/README.md

 ## Benchmarking
 Currently the benchmarks are nothing special, I have just been using it to check if there are major performance regressions.
+To run this benchmark, you can either run `./pathological bench`, or `./runbench.sh <test_name>`.
+The `runbench.sh` script dumps the results into a file `benchmarks.csv`, the first column is the million paths per second of the triangle test, the second is that of the sphere test.